mark-watson/PythonAIBook/manuscript/LLM_3_public_apis.md

 ### NVIDIA NIM (Free Inference)

-NVIDIA's [build.nvidia.com](https://build.nvidia.com) service provides free API access to a broad catalogue of open-weight models — Llama, Mistral, Phi, DeepSeek, and NVIDIA's own Nemotron family — hosted on NVIDIA GPUs.
+NVIDIA's [build.nvidia.com](https://build.nvidia.com) service provides free API access to a broad catalogue of open-weight models (Llama, Mistral, Phi, DeepSeek, and NVIDIA's own Nemotron family) hosted on NVIDIA GPUs.
 Like Fireworks.ai, NVIDIA exposes an OpenAI-compatible endpoint, so the same **openai** SDK works with just a different **base_url**.

 Sign up for a free account, generate a key, and store it in an environment variable: